e22m4u/js-repository/README.md

 - `polymorphic: boolean|string` declare relation as polymorphic*
 - `discriminator: string` current model property for target name*

-*i.
-Polymorphic mode allows dynamically determining the target model by its name, which the document stores in the discriminator property.*
+*Note: Polymorphic mode allows dynamically determining the target model by its name, which is stored in the discriminator property.*

 **Relation Type**

 - `belongsTo` - current model contains property for target identifier
-- `hasOne` - reverse side of `belongsTo` by "one-to-one" principle
+- `hasOne` - reverse side of `belongsTo` using "one-to-one" principle
-- `hasMany` - reverse side of `belongsTo` by "one-to-many" principle
+- `hasMany` - reverse side of `belongsTo` using "one-to-many" principle
 - `referencesMany` - document contains array with target model identifiers

 **Examples**